hapax/hapax.github.io/_posts/2017-06-16-entanglement.md

 **June 16, 2017.** *A presentation for the
 [Melbourne Maths and Science Meetup](https://www.meetup.com/The-Melbourne-Maths-and-Science-Meetup/) on entanglement and quantum key distribution.
-Although the talk was pitched at a general audience, the notes here are slightly more technical.*
+Although the talk was pitched at a general audience, the notes here are more technical.*

 <Div id="table-of-contents">
 <h2>Table of Contents</h2>